Skip to contents

 y <- mtcars$mpg

-Using the model objects and a dataset to explain (such as a test set in this case), we can create glex objects for each of the model fits.
+Using the model object and a dataset to explain (such as a test set in this case), we can create a glex object.
 These objects of class glex are a list containing the prediction components of main and interaction terms ($m), the dataset to be explained with the observed feature values ($x) used to visualize feature effects, and the average predicted value for the model ($intercept).
 The xgboost method additionally returns the SHAP values ($shap) for each feature in the model.

 glex_xgb <- glex(xg, x[27:32, ])